The Czar Bomb

 CHAPTER ONE

-Khalid Rasul pushed his way warily through the brush on top of the broad hill, his AKM assault rifle at his side, scanning the surrounding thick German woods.
-He didn’t like forest.
-He was used to the broad rocky expanse of the Middle Eastern desert, where he had so often stalked and killed the enemy.
+Khalid Rasul pushed his way warily through the thick brush shrouding the broad hill, clutching his Tabuk assault rifle, scanning the surrounding German woods.
+He didn’t like forests.
+He was used to the broad rocky expanse of the Middle Eastern desert, where he had so often stalked and killed an enemy.
 At least the forest was quiet, except for the dull thunk of picks and shovels, as his crew dug into the earth below.
-He had chosen where they were to dig, identifying the most likely spot to expose an entrance to what might be hidden beneath the hill the size of a warehouse.
+He had chosen where to dig by picking the most likely spot to reveal an entrance to what might be hidden beneath the suspicious hill the size of a warehouse.

 The crew did not speak, as they had been so instructed.
 Voices would carry in the silent woods, and Rasul did not want visitors to their project.
-The crew was silent because they were loyal to Rasul and his friend and master, Iraqi shipping magnate Saadallah bin Shadid.
-But they were also quiet because they knew that Rasul was perfectly capable of instantly silencing any who disobeyed.
+The crew was silent because they were loyal to Rasul and his friend and master, Iraqi shipping oligarch Saadallah bin Shadid.
+They were also quiet because they knew that Rasul was perfectly capable of instantly silencing any who disobeyed.
 Permanently.

-Rasul knew he could not count on his disguise in the coveralls of a German railroad worker to allay any suspicions on the part of intruders.
+Rasul knew he could not count on his disguise in the coveralls of a German railroad worker to allay any intruders’ suspicions.
 His swarthy features, thick beard and dark, curly hair marked him as not a German.
 And his muscular physique was distinctly different from the doughy form of so many Germans.

-But he didn’t expect any interference with the crucial assignment with which he had been entrusted by bin Shadid.
-The closest people—the staff of the Stasi Bunker Museum half a mile away—had been warned to keep away because the supposed railroad construction crew might be blasting in making improvements on the right of way.
+But he didn’t expect to need this skill during the crucial assignment with which his master had entrusted him.
+The nearest people to the dig site—the staff of the Stasi Bunker Museum half a mile away—had been warned to keep people away because the supposed railroad construction crew might be blasting to make improvements on the right-of-way.
 It was a very useful fiction.

 Suddenly, rose the faint clank of metal against metal, followed by an excited, hushed babble from the men.
-Rasul descended from the hill, commanding them in Kurdish to concentrate their digging at that point.
-He curtly dispatched one of the workers to the top of the hill to take over the watch.
+Rasul climbed down from the hill, commanding them in Kurdish to concentrate their digging at that point.
+He curtly dispatched a guard to the top of the hill to take over the watch.

-Now mindless of the noise with the prize so close, Rasul summoned the backhoe that had been unloaded from the flatbed truck out on the main road.
-The men slumped against nearby trees, drinking water, devouring fat German meat loaf sandwiches from backpacks, and dozing.
+Now mindless of the noise with the prize so close, Rasul summoned the backhoe from the flatbed truck out on the main road.
+The waiting men slumped against nearby trees, drinking water, devouring fat German meat loaf sandwiches from backpacks, and dozing.

 After half an hour, its engine growling, the machine advanced ponderously through the brush, crushing bushes and flattening small trees.
 It began to claw large chunks of damp earth away from the hillside, revealing the full extent of two rusting steel doors.
 They were encrusted with soil from decades of being buried.

 At Rasul’s command, the workers roused themselves and finished clearing the soil around the doors.
-They brushed away the final clods of dirt on the doors’ surface to reveal the thick chain that had been wound around its handles, secured with a rusted lock.
+They brushed away the final clods of dirt on the doors’ surface to reveal a thick chain wound around its handles, secured with a rusted lock.

 With a roar of its engine, the backhoe lurched back tightening the cable.
 With groaning metallic complaint, the door slowly gave way, opening up a crack.